msaroufim/flashinfer/NVRTC_EVALUATION.md

   - `test_real_flashinfer_kernels.py` - Simplified FlashInfer-style kernels (should work)

 ## Conclusion
-NVRTC provides significant speedup but is incompatible with FlashInfer's architecture.
-The current ninja-based system remains the best approach for FlashInfer's complex, templated kernels.
+NVRTC provides **significant speedup** (up to 15.4x for activation kernels) and is compatible with FlashInfer-style kernels when using appropriate types.
+The main barrier is migrating from system C++ stdlib to CUDA stdlib (`cuda::std::`).

+**Recommendation**: Consider NVRTC for performance-critical kernel compilation, especially during development and JIT scenarios.